 Delhi HC lists pleas on northeast Delhi violence, hate speeches on Mar 12

-The death toll in northeast Delhi's communal violence stood at 44 with over 200 injured.
+The death toll in northeast Delhi's communal violence stands at 44, with over 200 injured.
+The plea has sought lodging of FIRs against three BJP leaders -- Anurag Thakur, Parvesh Verma and Kapil Mishra -- over their alleged hate speeches.

+It has also sought FIRs against other political figures, including Congress leaders Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra.
+One of the pleas, by a lawyers' group, has sought lodging of FIRs against the Congress leaders as well as Delhi Deputy Chief Minister Manish Sisodia, Aam Aadmi Party MLA Amanatullah Khan, AIMIM leader Akbaruddin Owaisi and former AIMIM MLA Waris Pathan for allegedly making hate speeches.

+The court had earlier issued notice to the Centre, the Delhi government and the police on three separate applications by Sanjjiiv Kkumaar, Vishnu Gupta and Bhim Army chief Chandra Shekhar Aazad, who have sought to intervene in a petition moved early this week for lodging FIRs against the three BJP leaders for alleged hate speeches.
+Kkumaar, in his application, has also sought FIRs against AAP leader Amanatullah Khan, Bollywood actor Swara Bhasker and radio jockey Sayema for alleged hate speeches by them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)